alythobani/obsidian-callout-copy-buttons/README.md

 It is the mark of an educated mind to be able to entertain a thought without accepting it.
 ```

+> [!NOTE]
+> Under the hood, this uses the `innerText` HTML attribute, which may lead to slight inconsistencies in the copied content depending on whether a callout is folded or expanded; particularly in terms of whitespace.

 ## Contributing & Feedback

 My capacity may be limited for this plugin, but feel free to [open an issue](https://github.com/alythobani/obsidian-callout-copy-buttons/issues) for any bug reports or feature requests and I'll take a look if I do have time.
 Also feel free to submit a pull request or fork the project.